 Many doctors realize that degenerative disc disease is not generally symptomatic and does not present any health concerns at all.
 Sure, DDD helps to facilitate arthritic changes in the spine, but these issues are also not problematic in the vast majority of cases.

 So, why is DDD blamed for creating symptoms in so many patients?
-This answer is easy.
+This answer is easy to provide.
 Degenerative disc disease is a universal back pain scapegoat which will always be there as a reason for blame.
 Being that back doctors and chiropractors actively seek out structural issues as the causation of chronic pain, they need to find something.

 DDD is always ready to serve the need.
 So what if the very idea of disc degeneration being painful is ludicrous in most cases.
 Sometimes, I can almost hear the gears turning in their profit-motivated heads: "The patient does not know any better.
 Right?
 They will listen to whatever I tell them.
 We all used to believe that DDD was a real problem, so why stop now.
 Most people have no idea of the latest research or recommendations that DDD should not be used as a diagnosis for back pain in virtually all cases.
 Anyway, I can get rich by providing treatment and if I don’t do it, someone else will."